Charge Density

 from CRYSTALpytools.electronics import ChargeDensity

-chg = ChargeDensity.from_file('dens_grapheneMV.f25', output='dens_grapheneMV.out')
+chg = ChargeDensity.from_file('dens_hematite.f25', output='dens_hematite.out')

-Visualize spin densities in XCrySDen.
+Visualize charge densities in XCrySDen.

 Get charge density difference before and after CO adsoprtion onto the MgO \((001)\) 2 layers slab.